hellogreg/pstv/pstv.md

 ### What it still can be

 I get it.
 By reducing expectations, Sony is inoculated against the perception that the system has underperformed.
 I understand that.
-After the PSTV didn't sell well in Asia, the company felt they shouldn't spend much time or money on something they considered dead on arrival in the US.
+After the PSTV didn't sell well in Asia, the company felt they shouldn't spend much time or money on upgrading something they considered dead on arrival in the US.

 But I think it's at least worth the small investment of paying one person to be its champion: someone to make the system better and build a case for it inside and outside the company -- for a couple of years, anyway.